baraamallah/HARMUN_TRACKER/README.md

     # yarn install
     ```
 3.  **Configure Firebase Credentials**:
-    *   The file `src/lib/firebase.ts` is currently configured to use **hardcoded Firebase credentials**.
-Ensure these match your Firebase project.
+    *   The file `src/lib/firebase.ts` is currently configured to use **hardcoded Firebase credentials** based on what you last provided.
+Ensure these match your Firebase project if they ever change.
-    *   If you wish to switch to using environment variables (recommended for production flexibility):
+    *   If you wish to switch to using environment variables (generally recommended for production flexibility if credentials change often or across environments):
         *   Create a new file named `.env.local` in the root of your project.
         *   Add your Firebase project configuration:
             ```env